 - Behind the knees

 - In and around the armpits

 - Exposed parts of your scalp (e.g., hair part, bald spots)

 - Reapply periodically.
 Unfortunately, it’s not a one-and-done situation.
 Been swimming or splashing around?
 Reapply.
 Been sweating buckets (even sitting still)?
 Reapply.
 Been out for more than a couple of hours?
 You know the drill.
 Do it regardless of the SPF you’re using.

 - Get help.
-Enlist a friend to help you cover those hard-to-reach places.
-Like where your muscles get tight across the shoulder girdle.
+Enlist a friend to help you cover those hard-to-reach places, like across your shoulder blades.

-1 The 20 – 30 minute guideline applies unless you’re using a mineral-based sunscreen, which blocks UV rays with physical filters instead of chemical filters.
-If your sunscreen lists zinc oxide and/or titanium dioxide as the primary active ingredient(s), then you can likely forego the 20 – 30 minute waiting period.
+1 The 15-minute guideline applies to sunscreens with chemical filters.
+If your sunscreen lists zinc oxide and/or titanium dioxide as the primary active ingredient(s), then you’re using a mineral-based sunscreen.
+Mineral-based sunscreens block UV rays with physical filters instead of chemical filters, so you can likely forego the waiting period.